CS 285 at UC Berkeley

 Homeworks

 There will be five homeworks.
 For each homework, we will post a PDF on the front page and starter code on Github.
-We will roughly follow the schedule below:
+The release and due dates for Spring 2026 are still TBD.

 Slides